Rupa830904/Project-Portfolio4-Studyalongcultureschool/README.md

 **404 Page**

-As a developer, I need to implement a 404 error page to redirect users to
+``As a developer, I need to implement a 404 error page to redirect users to Home page``

 A 404 page has been implemented and will display if a user navigates to a broken link.